- They believe that if the kettlebell swing is not executed as they’ve been taught then it’s an incorrect swing.

 THE VARIATIONS DEMONSTRATED IN THE VIDEO

-The video, 0 to 1 minute and 49 seconds are me introducing the video.
+The video, 0 to 1 minute and 49 seconds is me providing an introduction.
 At 1 minute and 49 seconds is where the clear demonstration starts of the differences between the kettlebell Pendulum, Hardstyle, and squat swing start.
 You should know that the hip hinge swing is the same movement as the Hardstyle swing, AKA Russian swing, just with different power generation.

 When the comparison starts, you can immediately see that the pendulum swing takes long to complete than the hip hinge or squat swing.